pegros/PEG_LIST/help/sfpegActionHandlerCmp.md

 As a baseline, it also enables to display a vertical action menu from the utility bar.

+## Component Configuration

+When configuring a Lightning App, the **sfpegActionHandlerCmp** component may be added within the **Utilities** of the app.
+It basically requires to select one of the available **sfpegAction__mdt** custom metadata records to define the set of actions to be displayed in the utility bar.

+Such a configuration remains optional, only _utility_ action types (see herefafter) being handled by the component by default.
+Please opt for automatic component launch in the App Builder, in order to properly support this feature even before having opened the action menu in the utility bar.

-## Configuration
+## Configuration Examples

+### Interoperation with Tab Actions (via _utility_ action type)

-In order to invoke an action in this component from any **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component, the _**utility**_ action type should be used.
-The _params_ property of this action should then include the actual configuration of the actual action to be executed from the utility bar.
+In order to invoke an action in the **sfpegActionHandlerCmp** component from any **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component (standalone or embedded in another component of the **[SF PEG LIST](https://github.com/pegros/PEG_LIST)**  package), the _**utility**_ action type should be used.

+The _params_ property of this action should then include the configuration of the actual action to be executed from the utility bar.

-In the following example, the action enables to open a report within a main tab of a console App.
+In the following example, the action configured for the **[sfpegActionBarCmp](/help/sfpegActionBarCmp.md)** component of a record tab page enables to open a report within a main tab of a console App instead of a subtab of the current record.
+The _navigation_ action is first transmitted to the **sfpegActionHandlerCmp** component in the utility bar via a _utility_ action before being executed from there.

 ```
 {
     "name": "reportXXX",